 *question: Where was the cow?

-In this sample program, once the timer is up the instructions and the image is cleared from the screen and the user only sees the question, "Where was the cow?"
+In this sample program, once the timer is up the instructions and the image cleared from the screen and the user only sees the question, "Where was the cow?"

 The *clear keyword operates much differently from creating a page break using *question or *button.
 With these latter options, the user has to click a button in order to proceed to a new screen.
 With *clear, the screen clears automatically.